followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/6 Row/rowType.md

 - *"totalFooter"*
 The row that shows the [total summary](/Documentation/Guide/Widgets/DataGrid/Summaries/Total_Summary/).

-[note]Available row properties depend on the row type.
+[note] Available row properties depend on the row type.
 For example, the [data](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Row/#data) and [key](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Row/#key) properties are undefined for *header*, *filter* and *totalFooter* rows, but have values for the other row types.
-To get exhaustive information on the particular property, refer to its description.
+Refer to a particular property's description for more information.
 <!--/fullDescription-->